 Home visits are part and parcel of being a locum; whether it is GP or nurse certain locum shifts require a locum home visit.
-AppLocum have put together this article as a rough guide for all locums to follow if they have concerns over potential home visits they may need to undergo.
+AppLocum has put together this article as a rough guide for all locums to follow if they have concerns over potential home visits they may need to undergo.

-There are many reasons to why home visits are more complicated and come with more risk.
-This can be due to the limited access to patient records, the home may not be up to scratch for a consultation and of course the locum will most likely not have any previous contact, knowledge or relationship with the patient.
+There are many reasons why home visits are more complicated and come with more risk.
+This can be due to the limited access to patient records, the home may not be up to scratch for a consultation and of course, the locum will most likely not have any previous contact, knowledge or relationship with the patient.

 The main key to home visits is preparation, always make sure you are well prepared for your home visit before you set off.

 Get an idea and feel for the local area

 Some practices have locum packs available, you should always check to see if the practice you are working at has one as it will always include useful information.
 It can include advice and knowledge on in regards to local services and relevant documents that you may need such as DNACPR forms, local prescribing formularies and even community DVT pathways.